playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 I've heard it all over the years:

-> Separations of concerns doesn't work with JSX
+> Separations of concerns don't work with JSX

 > Class-components can't compose